juliendelage/publish-dist/README.md

 2. Generate a new GitHub access token (only repo/public_repo scope is required)
 3. Run `travis env set CI_USER_TOKEN [token]`
 4. Add a npm build script that's suitable for your project
-5. Add `deploy` to `.gitignore`
-6. Add `publish-dist` as a dev dependency
+5. Add `publish-dist` as a dev dependency
-7. Add it as an npm deploy script
+6. Add it as an npm deploy script
-8. Add a predeploy script that runs the npm build script
+7. Add a predeploy script that runs the npm build script
-9. Call `npm run deploy` after `semantic-release pre`
+8. Call `npm run deploy` after `semantic-release pre`

 That's it!